About Us

 Our Team

-Natasha Mitchell MVB DVOphthal MRCVS
+Natasha Mitchell MVB DVOphthal MANZCVS MRCVS

-Fiona McKeever MVB MRCVS
+Fiona McKeever MVB MANZCVS GPCert(Ophthal) MRCVS

-Fiona graduated from the UCD school of Veterinary Medicine in 2018 and spent her first year in mixed animal practice in County Down.
-After three years of general practice, she completed an eighteen-month Ophthalmology internship in south England where her passion for ophthalmology really took off.
-During this time, she started the post-graduate certificate program with Harper Adam’s University.
-She is completing a Residency programme with Eye Vet under Natasha Mitchell, which is the training required to become a registered specialist.
+Fiona graduated from the UCD School of Veterinary Medicine in 2018 and spent her first year in mixed animal practice in County Down.
+After three years of general practice, she decided to start an Ophthalmology internship in south England where her passion for ophthalmology took off.
+During this time, she completed the post-graduate certificate program at Harper Adam’s University.

 In her spare time, she enjoys cycling, swimming, and hiking around the country with her friends.